symonk/symonk.github.io/_posts/2017-06-13-Testing-Our-Testing-Types.md

 - Logging in to the application
 - Accessing the inbox
+- Composing a new message to a contact
-- Opening and closing the mailbox
+- Sending the message
-- Composing, forwarding or replying to email
 - Checking the sent items
-- Logging out of the application
-- Performance Testing
+- Viewing your recently sent message

 **Performance Testing**
 {: style="color:black; font-size: 100%; text-align: center;"}